vogtb/spreadsheet/README.md

  * "10-2022 10:10:10"
  * "10-2022 10:10:10pm"

-* Combine the different time formats into a single regular expression.
-Throw errors based on whether some units have overflowed.
-For example 29:99 is ok, but 29:99pm is not ok.
-This way we're only doubling the number of date-format regular expressions we have to generate.
-For example, we check YEAR_MONTHDIG_DAY_SLASH_DELIMIT once, and then YEAR_MONTHDIG_DAY_SLASH_DELIMIT_WITH_TIME once.
-Use something like this: https://regex101.com/r/ZMu74e/2

 * Dates have special types
 Like dollars, dates are special types, but can be compared as if they're primatives.
 For example, this statement is valid inside a cell: `=DATE(1992, 6, 6) > =DATE(1992, 6, 10)`.
 We should check types and and have Date-to-number